dnCRevelation/FullStackApplication-Portfolio-V1/README.md

 Fair Use Disclaimer
 Granting usage may use copyrighted material which has not always been specifically authorized by the copyright owner.

-The Company believes this constitutes a "fair use" of any such copyrighted material as provided for in section 107 of the United States Copyright law.
+The owner believes this constitutes a "fair use" of any such copyrighted material as provided for in section 107 of the United States Copyright law.

 All Rights Reserved